riasarkar40/SemiConductor_Packaging/README.md

 Invoke Q3D from Ansys AEDT window.
-Starting with model design –> First model is the “Die” ->> Substrate Creation of Die :
+Starting with model design –> First model is the “Die” ->> Substrate
+ 1. Creation of Die :
+    a.
 Selecting Rectangle with the reqd dimension.
-    Selecting the Axis and co-ordinate (here it is O (0,0,0)) Adding thickness : select rectangle - > go to Modeler ->> Surface ->>> Thicken Sheet (0.2mm) Change material for Die : Edit -> Silicon
+    b.
+Selecting the Axis and co-ordinate (here it is O (0,0,0))
+    c.
+Adding thickness : select rectangle - > go to Modeler ->> Surface ->>> Thicken Sheet (0.2mm)
+    d.
+Change material for Die : Edit -> Silicon

     S1 : Creation of Die
  ![Image](https://github.com/user-attachments/assets/e948d3b9-0727-448b-b74b-475ed0119f9f)